I tried out the new ability to manage .env files with 1Password Environments

 bundle exec arkana

-If successful, obfuscated code like ArkanaKeys will be generated as usual, confirming that Arkana can correctly read the .env file mounted by 1Password.
+If successful, obfuscated code such as ArkanaKeys will be generated as usual.
+This confirms that 1Password's mounted .env file is being read correctly.

 8. Integration with Xcode Cloud

-For CI/CD environments using Xcode Cloud, use the environment variables feature instead of 1Password Environments.
+In a CI/CD environment using Xcode Cloud, instead of using 1Password Environments, we use the environment variable feature of Xcode Cloud.

 8-1.
 Setting Environment Variables in Xcode Cloud